-ACQ is a clear treatment for pine decking timber which acts as an eco-friendly alternative to other decking timbers which use chromium or arsenic.
-When you use GenDECK™ timber for your decking project, there will be no danger of any toxic treatments leaching out of the timber into the environment around you.
-This creates a pine timber that boasts similar advantages to hardwoods, bringing pine back into mainstream decking construction.
+When you use ACQ treated timber for your project, there will be minimal leaching of chemicals out of the timber into the environment around you.
+This creates a pine timber that has similar advantages to hardwoods, bringing pine back into mainstream construction.

-Curious to discover more about the benefits of GenDECK™?
-To find out more, contact our Sales Representative Cassie Polglase...
+To discover more about the benefits of GenDECK™ contact our Sales Representative Cassie Polglase...

-Need a little help?
+Building a Deck?
 Click here to download the latest How to Build a Deck guide or you can pick up a hard copy of this in your local Western ITM.